-The name of the six finalists for the ASAP awards
+The name of the six finalists for the ASAP awards are out.

 Backed by major sponsors like Google, PLOS and the Wellcome Trust, and a number of other organisations, this award seeks to “build awareness and encourage the use of scientific research — published through Open Access — in transformative ways.”